 If you use fresh beef tripe, add to boil the tripe now because it has to cook for at least two hours.

 After an hour of cooking, remove the meat and bones from the broth, leaving the stock, the base for the tripe soup.
 The bone marrow is delicious; spread on toast, and a little salt on top.

 Boil the Tripe

-Put the beef tripe in the same soup pot (it doesn’t matter that it hasn’t been wholly defrosted) and pour over the beef broth and fill it with water.
+Put the beef tripe in the same soup pot (it doesn’t matter that it hasn’t been completely defrosted), pour over the beef broth, and fill it with water.